CSI HR: The Case of Vanishing Overtime (Construction Wage and Hour Compliance)

 Let’s venture into the dark side of public building contracts for this chilling case of construction wage and hour compliance.

 Warning: The following account contains graphic descriptions of Human Resources violations.
 Reader discretion is advised.

 The suspect is Express Electrical & HVAC, a 250-employee firm.
-The company provides work for government contracts and commercial projects.
+The company does work under government contracts and private sector commercial projects.

-An electrician employed by Express Electrical & HVAC registered a complaint with the Department of Labor Wage and Hour division (Indianapolis District Office).
-The DOL opened an investigation into payroll practices at the firm.
+After an electrician employed by Express Electrical & HVAC registered a complaint with the Department of Labor Wage and Hour division, the DOL opened an investigation into the firm’s payroll practices.

 Allegation #1: Employer Withheld Overtime Pay

 Government construction contracts are covered by the Davis-Bacon and Related Acts (DBRA).
 Some are also subject to the Fair Labor Standards Act (FLSA).